 Is Xbox being shut down?

-No. Microsoft CEO Satya Nadella has directly stated the company will continue to invest in gaming, including AAA console titles.
-The rumors stemmed from leadership changes and speculation by Xbox co-founder Seamus Blackley, not any official announcement.
+No. Microsoft CEO Satya Nadella has directly stated the company will continue investing in gaming, including AAA console titles.
+The rumors came from leadership changes and public speculation by Xbox co-founder Seamus Blackley, not from any official company statement.

 Why was there concern about Xbox's future?

-Phil Spencer's departure as Xbox head and the appointment of Asha Sharma, who came from Microsoft's CoreAI division, triggered speculation that AI priorities might be pushing gaming aside.
-Nadella's internal Q&A was a direct response to those concerns.
+Phil Spencer's departure as Xbox head and the arrival of Asha Sharma from Microsoft's CoreAI division sparked speculation that AI priorities might be sidelining gaming.
+Nadella's internal Q&A was a direct response to those fears.

 What role will AI play in Xbox going forward?

-Nadella did not rule out AI becoming part of Microsoft's gaming expansion.
-His comments focused on extending what gaming can be rather than replacing existing console experiences, suggesting AI tools could complement rather than replace traditional game development.
+Nadella didn't rule out AI becoming part of Microsoft's gaming expansion.
+His comments focused on extending what gaming can be rather than replacing existing console experiences, suggesting AI tools could work alongside traditional game development instead of replacing it.